RonaldLePape/DEVOPS_DSTI_Project/README.md

-# Ronald's DEVOPS project for DSTI
+# DEVOPS project for DSTI

 ### Implementing DevOps technologies, methodologies and philosophy